QED effects in quadratic Zeeman splitting in highly charged hydrogen-like ions: Quadratic Zeeman effect

+is the self-energy correction to the energy level of the ion placed in the external magnetic field.
+The one-loop self-energy operator in the magnetic field in Eq.~(\ref{eq:se:nonpert_1}) reads as

+where ${\bm r}_{12}={\bm r}_{1}-{\bm r}_{2}$, $\alpha^\mu=(1,\balpha)$, $D_{\mu\nu} (\omega,{\bm r}_{12})$ is the photon propagator, $\delta m$ is the mass counterterm, and $\tilde{G}=(\varepsilon - \tilde{h}_{\rm D})^{-1}$ is the Green's function for the electron in the combined nuclear and magnetic fields.
+The formula (\ref{eq:g2_se:nonpert}) is difficult to apply in calculations.
+In principle, one can replace the Green's function, wave functions, and energy with their perturbative series up to the second order in the magnetic field, and rewrite this expression in a form suitable for numerical evaluation.
+However, we prefer to use the two-time Green's function method instead to obtain the same result. }

-The self-energy correction to the quadratic Zeeman effect is given by the gauge-invariant set of the four topologically non-equivalent diagrams shown in Fig.~\ref{fig:se}.
+{Within the perturbative-in-magnetic-field approach, t}he self-energy correction to the quadratic Zeeman effect is given by the gauge-invariant set of the four topologically non-equivalent diagrams shown in Fig.~\ref{fig:se}.
 Similar diagrams with one of the vertices replaced by the hyperfine-interaction operator describe the self-energy correction to the nuclear-magnetic shielding \cite{yerokhin:11:prl,yerokhin:2012:pra}.
 Self-energy diagrams with two vertices were also considered for the parity non-conserving amplitude in heavy alkali-metal atoms \cite{shabaev:05:pra}.
-Two-electron self-energy diagrams for the $g$ factor and hyperfine splitting \cite{volotka:09:prl,Glazov:10:pra,yerokhin:20:pra,kosheleva:22:prl} are very close in structure as well.
+Two-electron self-energy diagrams for the $g$ factor and hyperfine splitting \cite{volotka:09:prl,Glazov:10:pra,yerokhin:20:pra,glazov:19:prl,kosheleva:22:prl} are very close in structure as well.
 The relevant mass-counterterm diagrams are not shown explicitly in Fig.~\ref{fig:se}, but they are used in the renormalization procedure.
-The formal expressions for the discussed correction have been derived within the two-time Green's function method \cite{Shabaev:02:pr}.
-The total self-energy correction to $g^{(2|00)}$ is given by the sum of ten terms,
+The total self-energy correction to $g^{(2)}$ is given by the sum of ten terms,

 which we enumerate with the index $X$ running over the set $\Omega=\{A,B,C,D,G1,G2,H1,H2,I1,I2\}$.
 The so-called irreducible contributions of the diagrams A, B, C, and D, where the intermediate states differ from the reference state $|a\rangle$, are labeled with the same letter.
 The corresponding expressions are